Volunteer in one of our offices

 Meet our office volunteers

-Suzanne has has volunteered in Christian Aid’s Belfast office for almost 18 years.
+Suzanne has volunteered in Christian Aid’s Belfast office for 20 years.

 During that time, she has been involved in many aspects of Christian Aid’s work.
 On a Thursday, she comes to the office (usually with buns for the staff!) and spends the afternoon filing paperwork, packing envelopes and answering the phones.
 After 18 years, she continues to volunteer, saying 'I’ve always had an interest in developing countries, especially after visiting Ethiopia and Malawi, and I enjoy volunteering with people who share this interest and passion'.